Understanding Kashmir and the Nullification of Article 370: Law, History and Politics – Panel 3: Accession and Kashmir’s ‘Unique’ Case

 - PRATEEK JOSHI, DPhil Student, University of Oxford

-The discussion was moderated by Arghya Sengupta, Founder and Research Director at Vidhi Centre for Legal Policy.
+The discussion will be moderated by Arghya Sengupta, Founder and Research Director at Vidhi Centre for Legal Policy.